Call Today! Free Immediate Response (818) 781-1570

 Wobble Crimes in California

 There are many California offenses known as a “wobbler,” which can be filed as either a felony or misdemeanor.
 When determining exactly what level of charges to file, a prosecutor considers the underlying circumstances of the crime and the defendant's criminal record.
-Some of the most common Calfornia wobblers include:
+Some of the most common California wobblers include:

 Felony Probation and Collateral Consequences